xxrjun/dbm-crowdfunding/README.md

-# 110-2 DBM Final Project Crowdfunding
+# 110-2 DBM Final Project Crowdfunding Platform

+This is for NCU 110-2 Database Management Final Project - Crowdfunding Platform.

+Using MySQL Workbench (8.0.29) and MySQL Server (8.0.29).

+Thanks for Teachers and TAs in this course.

 ## My Info